How to Create an Organization Knowledge Management Framework

 - Automated content scheduling and unpublishing

-Strategy: Bringing It All Together
+5. Bring It All Together (Strategy)

 It’s also good to create a value proposition for your knowledge management efforts and set key performance indicators (KPIs), such as: